MediScribe/docjet-mobile/docs/current/auth_impl.md

         - FINDINGS: Will run widget tests to verify UI behavior.

     11.4. [ ] Run app manually to verify behavior
         - FINDINGS: Will perform manual testing of the app to verify the full user experience.

+## 12. Refinements & Tech Debt

+12. [ ] **Refine Integration Test Naming/Scope**
+    - FINDINGS: The integration test `should properly clean up all job data for different statuses` in `test/integration/auth_logout_integration_test.dart` is potentially misleading.
+Due to mocking `clearUserData()`, it primarily verifies the method call, not the detailed cleanup.

+    12.1. [ ] Review the test case
+        - FINDINGS: Determine if the test provides sufficient value as is, or if it should be renamed, modified, or removed given the scope of an *integration* test versus the *unit* tests for `HiveJobLocalDataSourceImpl`.

+    12.2. [ ] Implement necessary changes
+        - FINDINGS: Apply the decision from 12.1 (rename, modify, or remove).

+    12.3. [ ] Verify tests pass (GREEN)
+        - FINDINGS: Ensure all relevant tests still pass after the change.